 Work has changed.
-The workplace really hasn't.
+The workplace hasn't really.
 Until now.

 Combined, however, there is a surplus of space.
 It is estimated that 50% of all commercial real estate is vacant or unused at any given time.
-Because this space is not available for anyone else, it is necessary to continue constructing new buildings to meet market demand.
+Because this space is not made available to other companies, we end up building new office spaces to meet market demand.

-Isolated, commercial real estate suffers from great fluctuation in needed capacity.
-In the course of a week, buildings change from empty to overfilled, forcing companies to rent more fixed office space to handle peak utilization or suffer crowded offices.
+In any given office building the need for available space changes over time.
+In the course of a week, building change from being empty to overfilled.
+This forces companies to rent more office space to handle peak use—or to suffer crowded offices.

 According to the IEA and UNEP, buildings account for more than one-third of energy use and CO2 emissions worldwide.